jonlpersson/ed-latimore/site/_drafts/a-personal-blog-teaches-you-how-to-build-an-email-list.md

 Use parts of what you’ve already written to promote your list whenever you have an upcoming newsletter.

-As much as we’d like to think that just telling our following to sign on to our email list will work, it rarely does, and when it does, it's never better ethically bribing them or promoting with a preview of your content.
+As much as we’d like to think that just telling our following to sign on to our email list will work, it rarely does, and when it does, it's never better than ethically bribing them or promoting with a preview of your content.

 People need to be enticed and bribed to take action.
 Remember: they’re following you on other platforms because it’s passive engagement.
 When they sign up for your email list, it’s active engagement.
 People don’t take active engagement without the proper incentives.